MostAwesomeDude/construct/docs/meta.rst

 Using `this` expression
 ===========================

 Certain classes take a number of elements, or something similar, and allow a callable to be provided instead.
 This callable is called at parsing and building, and is provided the current context object.
 Context is always a Container, not a dict, so it supports attribute as well as key access.
 Amazingly, this can get even more fancy.
 Tomer Filiba provided even a better syntax.
 The `this` singleton object can be used to build a lambda expression.
-All four examples below are equivalent:
+All four examples below are equivalent, but last is recommended:

 >>> lambda ctx: ctx["_"]["field"]
 ...
 >>> lambda ctx: ctx._.field
 ...
->>> this._.field
+>>> this["_"]["field"]
 ...
->>> this["_"]["field"]
+>>> this._.field

 Of course, `this` can be mixed with other calculations.
-When evaluating, each instance of this is replaced by ctx.
+When evaluating, each instance of this is replaced by context.

 >>> this.width * this.height - this.offset